Notice

 • 'resource_access' with the specific key for C-X environments.
 The list of values will be converted to roles by Trace-X. Currently, Trace-X API handles three roles: 'User' and 'Supervisor' and 'Admin'.

-You can have a look at the rights and role matrix in the system overview of the administration guide.
+The roles and their functions are documented in the rights and role matrix in the system overview of the administration guide.

 Trace-X as EDC client